Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 network stack), but only 2k/s to a remote host (where it needs to go through all layers, including your NIC).
 </li>
+<li>other code running, and its performance.
+If you have a PHP code base with
+some statsd calls amongst slow / data-intensive code to generate complex pages, there won't be much difference.
+This is a common, and the original setting, for statsd instrumentation calls.
+But I have done quite some cpu profiling of high-performance Golang applications, both at Vimeo and raintank, and when statsd was used the apps were often spending most of their time in UDP writes caused by statsd invocations.
+Typically they were using a simple statsd client where each statsd call corresponds to a udp write.
+There are some statsd clients that buffer messages and send batches of data to statsd, reducing the UDP writes, which is a lot more efficient.
+(see below).
+You can also use sampling to lower the volume.
+This does come with some problems however, see the paragraph below.</li>
+<li>The performance of client code itself can wildly vary as well.
+Besides how it maps metric updates to udp writes (see above) the invocations themselves can carry an overhead, which as you can see through
+<a href="https://github.com/Dieterbe/statsdbench">these benchmarks</a> of
+all Go statsd clients I'm aware of, vary anywhere between 15microseconds to 0.4 microseconds.

+When I saw this, <a href="https://github.com/alexcesaro/statsd">
+alexcesaro's statsd client</a>promptly became my favorite statsd library for Go.
+It has zero-allocation logic and various performance tweaks, such as the much needed client side buffering.
+Another interesting one is <a href="https://github.com/quipo/statsd">quipo's</a>, which offloads some of the computations into the client to reduce traffic and workload for the server.</li>
 <li>Finally, it should be noted that sending to non-listening destinations may
 make your application slower.
 This is because destination hosts receiving udp traffic for a closed socket,